 Do I play expensive guitars?
 Sure I do.
 This is what I do.
 They are tools of my trade.

 If I was not able to afford something lavish, would I be happy with any of the guitars on this list?
 Absolutely.
-I would be just as proud with any one of the choices I have listed above.
+I would be just as proud of any one of the choices I have listed above.

 Because in the end, guitar is all about your technique, and your own personal style.
 There is no better time than now to get started!